SRSG-Workshops/spreadsheets/_episodes/01-format-data.md

 > ## Best data formats may differ
 > The best layouts/formats (as well as software and
 > interfaces) for data entry and data analysis might be
 > different for each specific use case.
-It is important to take this into account, and ideally
+It is important to take this into account, make decision
+> on a case by case basis, and ideally
-> automate the conversion from one to another.
+> automate the conversion from one format to another.
 {: .callout}

 ## Keeping track of your analyses